 How long should you keep your backups?
-The average time is seven (7) years in Australia, as that period is deemed reasonable enough to satisfy the requirements for corporate and personal tax record retention.
-However, it may not be enough if you consider data retention requirements, which will vary according to the type of data you are producing and keeping.
+What period is deemed reasonable enough to satisfy the requirements for corporate and personal tax record retention?
+Consider data retention requirements, which will vary according to the type of data you are producing and keeping.
 The regulations differ from one industry to another, so if you are running a medical practice or a clinic, it may be best to look for a back-up and storage software solution that is designed specifically for your unique needs.

 Understanding backup retention policy

 The basis of most backup retention policies is a carefully decided period when the backup system keeps the previously stored backups.
 If that period is too long, you may lose sensitive data.
 But making it too short could overload or waste the backup storage and result in lost funds for storage.
 Optimising your existing policy will be easier with a back-up and storage software management solution that can control the size of backups and the time.